PutaO Myanmar - far east Himalayas

 The shoreline of the Malikha River was quiet and lovely in the late afternoon light.

-The ultra-expensive Malikha Lodge is nearby with jet ski watercraft parked on the river bank.
+The ultra-expensive Malikha Lodge is nearby, with jet ski watercraft parked on the riverbank.
 What a way to disturb the peace and quiet!

 Many families were fishing and washing clothes at the river.
 The water was clear and clean.

-On a walk through Rawang and Lisu villages we made lots of young friends.
+On a walk through Rawang and Lisu villages, we made lots of young friends.

 Some have made walking stilts and homemade go-carts to keep themselves entertained.